Buenos Aires, Argentina

 Language of Instruction: Spanish

 This class explores the fundamental texts and authors of Chilean and Argentine literature of the 20th century.
 We will not only cover the canon of Latin American literature, but also rethink the canon to develop a counter-literature.
 To this end, we will trace the cultural tensions the texts express and to put them in relation to the correlative political conflicts.
 We will also consider certain themes from the 19th century to understand the way in which Argentine and Chilean authors take up, readapt and reformulate these themes, according to new questions in the 20th century.
+Offered during the first four weeks of the program.
 (3 U.S. semester credit hours)

-To enroll in our Spanish-taught classes at this program, you must have a specific language level.
+To enroll in Spanish-taught classes or most internships, you must have a specific language level.
 Please visit our Language Requirements page for more details.
 If you have questions about whether you qualify, contact your IFSA Enrollment Counselor.

 INTERNSHIPS